mclarke/php-oauth-client/README.md

     $api->setStorage(new SessionStorage());

 The session storage backend has no configuration and just uses the default PHP session.
+See below for more information on using a real database.

 Now you can give Api a Guzzle Client instance.
 If you want (extensive) logging you can prepare the Guzzle object to write logs.
 See the Guzzle documentation for more information.

     $api->setHttpClient(new Client());